redis/redis-doc/commands/script-kill.md

 the Redis process in an hard way preventing it to persist with half-written information.

-Please refer to the `EVAL` documentation for detailed information about Redis Lua scripting.
+For more information about `EVAL` scripts please refer to [Inroduction to Eval Scripts](/topics/evalintro)

 @return